 Publications

-She also participated in several group shows like; CONTEMPARAY ART at City Center Dome, and THE ROAD TO PEACE at Beirut art center.
+She also participated in several group shows like "Contemporary Art" at City Center Dome, and "The Road To Peace" at Beirut Art Center.
 Her work is in many permanent collections,including the National Museum of Women in the Arts, in Washington, DC.

 Halloum seeks his inspiration in nature.
 He depicts intricately textured landscapes with vivid colours and airy configurations on canvases and on sculptures, where he plays with the surfaces and textures to create illusions of flatness.
 He paints from direct observation, carefully studying movement and light, engaging with these elements to create visual experiences rooted in the present moment.
 His palette is intense and expressive, revealing the significant influence of the great post-impressionist masters.
 As with Cézanne and Gauguin, he is generous with colors and his brushstrokes are energetic.
 Both calming and seductive, his paintings with simplified forms have a tangible feel.
 Whether he is painting a bright landscape, a busy market scene, an intimate view from a balcony, or an anonymous model, the artist freezes the action and the bustle.
 Additionally, his paintings are expansive.
 Landscapes and scenes are given room to flourish, creating the impression that the images outstretch the margin of the canvas, celebrating the abundance of nature, while carrying an aesthetic incompleteness that suspends the momentum of the compositions.